In observance of the July 4th Holiday, the Bank

 Notable City First NMTC Projects

-A $14.4 million in financing to develop the first large-scale commercial development in Columbia Heights since the corridor was decimated in the civil unrest of the 1960s.
+A $14.4 million financing to develop the first large-scale commercial development in Columbia Heights since the corridor was decimated in the civil unrest of the 1960s.
 The success of that project, which included both local businesses and major retailers such as Giant Foods, led to the development of DC USA – the vertical mall that is home to Target, Best Buy and Marshalls.
 City First’s early investments galvanized a renaissance in retail and housing development in one of DC’s most dynamic neighborhoods.

 Atlas Performing Arts Center